 Additional updates about the Pennsylvania eHealth Partnership Program within DHS will be posted as they become available.

-The Authority has launched a new web page, “Choose Your HIO: A Guide for Healthcare Providers,” that offers a side-by-side look at the contacts, provider types served, structure, services provided, service areas, and financial/fee structure of each of the state’s P3N-certified health information organizations (HIO).
+A new web page, “Choose Your HIO: A Guide for Healthcare Providers,” offers a side-by-side look at the contacts, provider types served, structure, services provided, service areas, and financial/fee structure of each of the state’s P3N-certified health information organizations (HIO).
 It is based on questionnaires completed by the HIOs in late 2015, and will be updated periodically.
 The page includes a scrollable chart of HIOs, companion downloadable Excel and PDF versions of the chart, and recommended questions that healthcare providers should consider when pursuing affiliation with an HIO.
 The page is available at www.paehealth.org/ChooseYourHIO.

 Click HERE for Information on Choosing an HIO